Nutrition

 • 2 course lunch: (11:30am)

-• A.M. sessions will be provided with breakfast, mid-morning snack and lunch
+• Morning sessions: breakfast, mid-morning snack and lunch

 Here are some of the comments Ofsted made about Wells House Kindergarten in their latest report